embvm/c-interfaces/README.md

 - A ongoing study in interface design and documentation
 - A reference library of abstract interfaces we've found useful
 - A source of inspiration for creating your own interfaces
+- Examples of how the same basic interface concept can be varied to support different use cases (e.g., blocking vs non-blocking)
 - Example interfaces you can take, modify, and use on your own projects

 This collection is intended to serve as a reference only.
 The interfaces are subject to change.
 Do not rely on this repository remaining fixed - no guarantees are provided.
 If you need something, make a copy!